bhargav1980/earn-to/README.md

 How can we motivate students to complete online learning by rewarding their progress using crypto tokens?

 ## Abstract / Problem Description
-LearnX is a web-based educational platform that encourages students to complete courses and tasks in exchange for Aptos tokens.
+Learn2Earn is a web-based educational platform that encourages students to complete courses and tasks in exchange for Aptos tokens.
 The goal is to gamify education and boost motivation by integrating crypto rewards for learning progress.
 Users can track course completion, quiz performance, and referrals through an interactive dashboard.

 ## Tech Stack Used
 - HTML, CSS, JavaScript